gnilk/vcpu/README.md

     - add 'fence' (or similar) instructions
     - add 'flush_instr_cache' / 'flush_instr_pipeline'
     - move registers to it's own 'register_file' which is more throughly defined..

+    - Pipelining requires synchronization of register usage and ability to 'stall' in order to wait for something to execute

 - Interrupt drivers
   - Consider how this should be done, directly or via an 'external' chip